Vishruth-S/S3_DS_LAB/README.md

 # S3_DS_LAB
-Programs of S3 DS LAB.
+Programs of CS-201 Data Structures Lab (Semester 3, KTU)

 To run locally, fork this repository and clone it.